AaltoSciComp/scicomp-docs/triton/accounts.rst

 Accounts are for (:doc:`see details <usagepolicy>`):

-- Research, for which a research supervisor can take responsibility. (please tell us who your supervisor is in your account request).
+- Research, for which a research supervisor can take responsibility. (please tell us who your research supervisor is in your account request: someone Professer/Lecturer/Staff Scientist level).

   - Anyone affiliated with a research PI in any way (for affiliated research).